Coffee production in Brazil: Historiography

 Much of the Brazilian coffee landscape has to do with its labor and social history.
 Second slavery has its roots in the sugar, cotton and coffee industry in the Americas.
 The sugar industry, much like the cotton industry up in Northern America, has a long and winding history.
 While sugar traveled far and wide throughout the Old World, the production ultimately fell to the Europeans in contemporary world history.
 This commodity shaped social, and labor history, as well as geography.
 Like cotton, this commodity yielded high profits and therefore the presence of capitalism was undeniable.
 As Dale Tomisch, in much of his works point out, sugar, cotton, and coffee, have forever changed the landscape on which people build their lives, as its history has seen the evolution of these sugar-based societies.
-And while the term second slavery may suggest the undertones of emancipation, its very history is rooted in the violence and the dismantling of entire societies in Africa for slave production and thus sugar, cotton, and coffee production.
-Even with free labor, the ultimate goal for the state in the 19th century was economic expansion into the world economy, therefore with free or unfree labor regimes the state is still not committed to relieving the wrongs of slavery, but the growth of the economic state.
-Having the context of second slavery in mind, when looking at these three major commodities; coffee, unlike sugar and cotton, became more prominent in the 19th century in Brazil.
-The politics and economics behind second slavery, have most certainly affected coffee production in Brazil.
+Even with free labor, the ultimate goal for the state in the 19th century was economic expansion into the world economy; therefore, with free or unfree labor regimes, the state was still not committed to relieving the wrongs of slavery, but rather the growth of the economic state.
+With the context of second slavery in mind, when looking at these three major commodities, coffee, unlike sugar and cotton, became more prominent in 19th-century Brazil.
+The politics and economics behind second slavery have most certainly affected coffee production in Brazil.

 Before the 1960s, historians generally ignored the coffee industry because it seemed too embarrassing.
 Coffee was not a major industry in the colonial period.
 In any one particular locality, the coffee industry flourished for a few decades and then moved on as the soil lost its fertility.
 This movement was called the Coffee Front and pushed deforestation westward.
-Due to this transience coffee production was not deeply embedded in the history of any single locality.
-After independence coffee plantations were associated with slavery, underdevelopment, and a political oligarchy, and not the modern development of state and society.
+Due to this transience, coffee production was not deeply embedded in the history of any single locality.
+After independence, coffee plantations were associated with slavery, underdevelopment, and a political oligarchy, and not the modern development of state and society.
 Historians now recognize the importance of the industry, and there is a flourishing scholarly literature.